"(Sigh...) Why didn't you tell me about this issue sooner?!?"

 However, sometimes a person just isn't the right fit for a job.

-The beauty of the Prepare - Listen - Act process is that you're building up detailed notes about your team member's performance.
-Later, whether you need to write a poor performance review, or go to HR about a termination, you have all the detail you need.
+The beauty of the Lighthouse Method's Prepare - Listen - Act process is that you're building up detailed notes about your team member's performance.
+Later, whether you need to write a poor performance review, or go to HR about a termination, you will have all the detail you need.

 Especially when you go to HR about letting someone go, notes and evidence of discussions happening over many weeks and months trying to improve them are the first thing they will ask you for.
 Fortunately, with this process you'll have that, and can be confident you gave the person a fair shot to improve.